matplotlib/governance/governance.md

 -   Institutional Neutrality

 Project leadership was provided by the original author, John
 D. Hunter.
-Since his passing in 2012, leadership has been provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project repositories.
+Shortly before his passing in 2012, leadership was transferred to Michael Droettboom, who later invited Thomas Caswell as a co-lead.
+Additional leadership has also been provided by a subset of Contributors, called Core Developers, whose active and consistent contributions have been recognized by their receiving “commit rights” to the Project repositories.
 In general all Project decisions are made through consensus among the Core Developers with input from the Community.

 While this approach has served us well, as the Project grows and faces more legal and financial decisions and interacts with other